MP3 Martin Finch - The Garnet LP

 "He called me, and the whole crew went in," Estabrooks said.
 "Tyrone (Knucklehead) and I scored principal roles.
 My character never got aired, but all of us scored background parts as Roc Pile."

-Estabrooks is also waiting for the upcoming release of the Clement Virgo-directed film, Poor Boy's Game.
+Estabrooks is also waiting for the upcoming release of the Clement Virgo-directed film, Poor Boy''s Game.
 The film, shot in Halifax, stars Danny Glover, Rossif Sutherland and features fellow Trailer Park boy, Corey Bowles.

 "I play Dwayne," Estabrooks said.
-"I'm an aggressive character, a little hot tempered.
+"I''m an aggressive character, a little hot tempered.
 It was a great time filming it.
 Danny Glover was really nice, he was down to earth.
 It was a great pleasure to work with everyone on set, even the people behind the scenes."

-For more information or to sample tracks from Estabooks, soon-to-be released CD, go to www.martinfinch.ca and www.myspace.com/thegarnetlp.
+For more information or to sample tracks from Estabooks, soon-to-be released CD, go to https://www.tradebit.com and https://www.tradebit.com

 Article in the Daily News April 5, 2007